How Common Is Cheating, Really? The Truth Explained

 4. They feel underappreciated

 Gratitude is a positive cycle if you can get it started.
-Studies show that couples who expressed gratitude toward one another were happier and more likely to engage in relationship maintenance.
+Couples who expressed gratitude toward one another were happier and more likely to engage in relationship maintenance.

 This maintenance (date nights, sex, emotional intimacy) contributes to feelings of appreciation, which starts the wonderful cycle again.